Chettinad: Aathangudi tiles

 Athangudi tiles, named after the place of the manufacture in Chettinad, come in a myriad of colours and patterns, and are made by a unique process using local soil and glass plates.
 These tiles are a testament to the rich cultural heritage of the Chettiar community, who effectively adapted many influences to their own brand of local craftsmanship.
 The designs and colours used in Athangudi tiles are still those of a bygone era.
 However, of late, new designs and patterns are being incorporated.

 The Athangudi tiles are hand-made.
 However, with a short shelf life and relatively slow manufacturing process, these tiles are not much in demand.
 The situation has led to the decline in the market.

 Industry

 Chettinad's principal town, Karaikudi is also the location of a branch of the Central Electro Chemical Research Institute (CECRI), one of the forty national laboratories under the aegis of the Council of Scientific and Industrial Research (CSIR) in New Delhi.
-The CSIR lab specializes in electro-chemical research and has been operational for more than fifty years.
-The campus is on over 300 scenic acres, filled with traditional and ornamental vegetation.
+The CSIR lab specialises in electro-chemical research and has been operational for more than fifty years.
+The campus is on over 300 scenic acres (120 ha), filled with traditional and ornamental vegetation.
 CECRI conducts four-year Engineering and Technology courses in chemical and electro-chemical engineering and technology affiliated with the Anna University in Chennai.

 Travel

-The nearest airports are Madurai Airport and Tiruchirappalli International Airport while the largest towns in the area are Karaikudi and Devakottai.
-Trains that run from Chennai to Rameshwaram stop at Pudukkottai, Karaikudi, Kanadukaathan (Chettinad Station), Devakottai and Kallal.
-Karaikudi Junction railway station is the major station.
-Karaikkudi and Aranthangi railway station.
-There are also frequent town buses connects Chettinad to Karaikudi, Ponnamaravathy, Devakottai Pudukkottai and Aranthangi.
+The nearest airports are Madurai International Airport and Tiruchirappalli International Airport while the largest towns in the area are Karaikudi and Devakottai.